Deduplicate Across Salesforce Leads and Contacts

 To do this one record at a time, you can use Manual mode of the Merge Duplicates module.

 In Manual mode, you have complete control over which records are merged together by selecting them from the Record Viewer.
-Manual mode should be reserved only for cases needing a careful, controlled process.
+Manual mode should be reserved for cases that require a careful, controlled process.
 Learn more about merging duplicates in Manual mode.

 Tips for Backing Up Data Before Merging